src-dbgr/pytorch-win10/README.md

-# A Guide to set up PyTorch 1.9.1 w.
-Python to use within PyCharm on your Windows machine
+# A Guide to set up PyTorch 1.9.1 in Conda to use within PyCharm on your Windows machine

 ## Disclaimer, the entire setup takes quite some time - partially depending on your internet and HW speed!
 Furthermore, this setup has been tested with an NVIDIA CUDA Enabled GPU in place